Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 30 projects that could impact the area.
-Notable ones are The Country Club Hotel & Entertainment Complex, Innova Strathpine, Samsonvale Road Residential Developments, and Supernode (Quinbrook Supernode Data Centre & BESS).
-The following list details those most relevant.
+AreaSearch has identified 31 projects that could impact a certain region's performance.
+Notable ones include The Country Club Hotel & Entertainment Complex, Innova Strathpine, Samsonvale Road Residential Developments, and Quinbrook Supernode Data Centre & BESS (Supernode).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.